oscar-system/GAP_pkg/GAP_pkg_liering/README.md

 # GAP_pkg_liering

-This is generated wrapper package for the GAP package LieRing 2.4.2.
+This is a generated Julia wrapper package for the GAP package LieRing 2.4.2.

 ## Issues